Friday, December 28, 2007

 I just got the second of three required shots yesterday.
 My arm is a little sore, but I bet cervical cancer hurts more.
 I hope that all insurance plans--including ones here in Chile, where Gardasil costs even more than it does in the U.S.--will come to the same conclusion and start covering the vaccine.

 My calculations bring the total cost of the vaccine series in Chile to about US$525, which is close to being more than what half of Chile's private sector workers earn each month.
-For more on Chilean needles, check out this blog post I came across.

 Monday, November 26, 2007